facebookresearch/mmf/config_help.md

-For all available configs, they can be found in _config/config.py_ and _config/function_config_lib.py_ In the config file, there are a lot of method/par pairs, this is because different methods can have different parameters, for example, for modal_combine, there are MFH and non_linear_elmt_multiply, if only change the method, the coresponding default parameters will be load automatically
+For all available configs, they can be found in _config/config.py_ and _config/function_config_lib.py_ In the config file, there are a lot of method/par pairs, this is because different methods can have different parameters, for example, for modal_combine, there are MFH and non_linear_elmt_multiply, if only change the method, the corresponding default parameters will be load automatically

 To change a config file, the user only need replace the correlated part, for example, to run model with image feature fine-tune, the _config/keep/detectron23_finetune.yaml_ can be used, while the verbose configure file generated is